-- A. Site Requirements - (1) The minimum lot tract size shall be ten (10) acres. - (2) Zoning District an AQV shall be located only in Residential-B (RB), General Residential (GR), Business (B), and Limited Manufacturing (LM), and Highway Business (HB) Districts, and Rural (R) District contiguous to the Highway Business (HB) District. - (3) The minimum setbacks along the perimeter of the development shall be fifty (50) feet and the minimum frontage shall be one hundred and fifty (150) feet. - (4) Minimum frontyard setbacks for units along proposed roadways shall be twenty (20) feet. - (5) Minimum side yard setbacks between buildings shall be fifteen (15) feet.
+A. Site Requirements

+- (1) The minimum lot tract size shall be ten (10) acres. - (2) Zoning District an AQV shall be located only in Residential-B (RB) and General Residential (GR) Districts. - (3) The minimum setbacks along the perimeter of the development shall be fifty (50) feet and the minimum frontage shall be one hundred and fifty (150) feet. - (4) Minimum frontyard setbacks for units along proposed roadways shall be twenty (20) feet. - (5) Minimum side yard setbacks between buildings shall be fifteen (15) feet.
 Individual dwelling units may be attached pursuant to Section 10-C.4. - (6) Minimum rear yard setbacks for lots that are interior to the development shall be thirty (30) feet. - (7) Landscaping and screening is required to obscure visibility from beyond the boundaries of the premises of parking areas, dumpster locations, and loading areas. - (8) The development shall be connected to Town water and sewer. - (9) Project Maintenance in every AQV there shall be an organization of the owners of the dwelling units which shall be responsible for the maintenance and repair of internal roads and driveways, snow plowing, landscape maintenance, utility services and maintenance and repair of other common elements and facilities serving the residents, and the Town of Walpole shall not be responsible thereof. - (10) Parking two parking spaces shall be provided for each dwelling unit (with the exception of one bedroom units, which shall require one parking space per unit), in reasonable proximity to the dwelling, or in garages. - (11) The site shall be designed to facilitate pedestrian movement throughout the development and to encourage passive recreation.
-Where possible, the site shall be connected to adjacent amenities including non-residential operations that can serve the residents and/or open space through the use of walkways. - B. Density Calculations - (1) The maximum residential density for AQV housing shall be one unit of housing for every nine thousand (9,000) square feet of the total site area provided that the site meets the requirements for Contiguous Buildable Area in Section 6.3.B of the Zoning Bylaw.
+Where possible, the site shall be connected to adjacent amenities including non-residential operations that can serve the residents and/or open space through the use of walkways.

+B. Density Calculations

+(1) The maximum residential density for AQV housing shall be one unit of housing for every nine thousand (9,000) square feet of the total site area provided that the site meets the requirements for Contiguous Buildable Area in Section 6.3.B of the Zoning Bylaw.
 All unit calculations shall be rounded down to the nearest whole number.